Bounds on Lp errors in density ratio estimation via f-divergence loss functions: Proofs

-\begin{definition}[$\mu$-Representation $f$-Divergence Loss (Definition \ref{main_Definition_murepresentation_f_divergenceloss} restated)] Let $f$ be a twice differentiable convex funcion $f$.
+\begin{definition}[$\mu$-Representation $f$-Divergence Loss (Definition \ref{main_Definition_murepresentation_f_divergenceloss} restated)] Let $f$ be a twice differentiable convex function $f$.
 Then, $\mu$-representation function of $f$ for $u > 0$ at a point $\mathbf{x} \in \Omega$, which is written for $\widetilde{l}_{f}(u)$ in an abbreviated form, is defined as

 where $f^*$ denotes the Legendre transform of $f$: $f^*(\psi) = \sup_{u\in \mathbb{R}}\{\psi \cdot u - f(u)\}$.
 Let $N=\min\{R, S\}$, and let $\hat{\mathbf{X}}_{\mu[N]} = \{\mathbf{X}^{1}_{\mu}, \ldots, \mathbf{X}^{N}_{\mu} \}$ denote $N$ i.i.d. random variables from $\mu$.
-Then, $\mu$-representation of the $f$-divergence loss $\mathcal{L}_{f}^{(R,S)}(\cdot)$ in Equation (\ref{Eq_loss_func_f_div}) at the points $\hat{\mathbf{X}}_{\mu[N]}$ is defined as
+Then, $\mu$-representation of the $f$-divergence loss $\mathcal{L}_{f}^{(R,S)}(\cdot)$ in Equation (\ref{Apdx_Eq_loss_func_f_div}) at the points $\hat{\mathbf{X}}_{\mu[N]}$ is defined as